-- 5.1 The Open Water Safety Policy is linked to the Council's Health and Safety Policy. - 5.2 The council will, through the relevant Executive Directors, provide appropriate arrangements for the management of areas of open water under its control.
-These measures should ensure that all open water facilities and other water based facilities for which the council is responsible, are maintained in a safe condition for the benefit of the users and the safety of staff.
-In all cases the appropriate service area will review these arrangements and risk assessments. - 5.3 The council will only use an area of open water for recreational activity if it is organised by the council or through a suitable/qualified organisation that is recognised to have the expertise and management arrangements to ensure that health and safety arrangements are met
+- 5.1 The Open Water Safety Policy is linked to the Council's Health and Safety Policy.
+This report and associated policy has been revised to provide a proactive approach in order to mitigate the risk of potential incidents / accidents with regards to open water on Council land. - 5.2 Through the relevant Executive Directors, the council provides appropriate arrangements for the management of areas of open water under its control.
+These measures ensure that all open water facilities and other water based facilities for which the council is responsible, are maintained in a safe condition for the benefit of the users and the safety of staff.
+In all cases the appropriate service area continues to review these arrangements and risk assessments. - 5.3 The council only uses an area of open water for recreational activity if it is organised by the council or through a suitable/qualified organisation that is recognised to have the expertise and management arrangements to ensure that health and safety arrangements are met. - 5.4 The Councils Insurance & Loss Control Team support the introduction of the amended Open Water Policy which will improve water safety on sites which are the Councils responsibility and reduce the risk to the Council from civil liability claims for negligence and/or breach of duty.